kleinomicslab/mrbin/README.md

 generate pop-up windows.
 To enable pop-up windows, it might be helpful to install the newest version of xquartz from https://www.xquartz.org.

-### Spectra are Missing
-If a Bruker spectrum is not shown during browsing, please make sure a file with filename title is present in the PROCNO folder of that spectrum.
-You can create a title file by opening the spectrum in Bruker Topspin, selecting the Title tab, entering a title and clicking the disk symbol for saving.

 ## Built With